zxw4332/Content-based-movie-recommendation-system/Readme.md

 <img src="./movie_country.jpeg" width="100%" height="100%" />

 Take user_id= 81924 as an example.
-They user rated 89 movies in our dataset and we take out the 30% of the movies with highest scores and 30% of the movies with lowest scores.
+The user rated 89 movies in our dataset and we  use 30% of the movies with highest scores and 30% of the movies with lowest scores.
 In this picture we show from which countries they were produced.
 We can see that the user watched lots of USA and UK movies, only gave low scores to USA movies.
 For movies from other countries, he or she gave high scores.
 For this kind of users, they usually watch movies from a specific country( like USA in the example), but sometimes they would also watch really good movies from other countries.
 For these 'really good movies' they tend to give higher scores.
 Also, for some other users, they may have a preference for movies from a particular country and tend to give higher scores.
 In this way, we can really learn some useful information from the 'country' embedding.

 <img src="./user_country.jpeg" width="70%" height="70%" />